jyurko/CMPINF_2100_Fall_2021/README.md

 * Introduction to joining (merging) DataFrames

 ## Week 05
+* Subsetting rows based on strings using .str.contains()
 * Unique values and number of unique values
 * Basic plotting with Pandas - bar charts, boxplots, and scatter plots
 * .apply() method